 1. What does the title SHINING SEA mean to you?

 2. How does Michael’s legacy as a WWII veteran, former POW, and ultimately war hero affect his family?
 Have members of your own family served or had a first-hand experience of war?
-If so, how may it have influenced the worldviews of you and the other members of your family?
+If so, how may it have influenced your or your family members’ worldviews?

 3. On pages 9 and 10, Barbara describes her brother’s WWII experience and Michael “understands right away that this is how she survives, that this is the way she has chosen to navigate this world.
 That she is a girl who will fight to the end, fight to remain cheerful no matter what life throws at her.”
 Much later, on page 244, Barbara says of herself: “She’s been lucky, really.”
 Do you consider Barbara to be a lucky person?
 Is positive thinking useful or an act of denial?
 Is it possible for it to be both?